-09PExxx GIS AND REMOTE SENSING LAB L T Р GIO AND NEWOTE SENSING EAD 0 0 3
+09PExxx GIS AND REMOTE SENSING LAB L T P C UJI LAAA GIS AND REMOTE SENSING LAD 0 0 3 2

-- To understand the concept of geographical referencing, various types of maps. - To test knowledge of students in geography, various geographical referencing and map types.
+- To understand the concept of geographical referencing, various types of maps. - To test knowledge of students in geography, various geographical referencing and map types. - To compute geometric measurements and perform spatial analysis.

-- 1) To Study Geography, concept of geographical referencing, Applications of GIS. - 2) To Study Various types of maps - 3) GIS application -Program in C for finding sitting for nuclear radioactive waste - 4) Disposable site. - 5) GIS application Program in C to assist in house hunting. - 6) GIS application Program in C to identify conservation zones in Zdarske Vrchy - 7) To Study GIS data Model and Spatial entity - 8) To study layer based and object oriented approach in building computer world. - 9) To study data analysis in GIS. - 10) To study data quality and GIS project management. - 11) Case study -GIS project
+- 1. To Study Geography, concept of geographical referencing, Applications of GIS. - 2.
+To Study Various types of maps - 3.
+GIS application -Program in C for finding sitting for nuclear radioactive waste - 4.
+Disposable site. - 5.
+GIS application Program in C to assist in house hunting. - 6.
+GIS application Program in C to identify conservation zones in Zdarske Vrchy - 7.
+To Study GIS data Model and Spatial entity

+- 8. To study layer based and object oriented approach in building computer world. - 9.
+To study data analysis in GIS. - 10.
+To study data quality and GIS project management. - 11.
+Case study -GIS project